liberapay/liberapay.com/README.md

 tips not in the array you `POST` will be zeroed out.

 NOTE: The amounts must be encoded as a string (rather than a number).
-Additionally, currently, the only supported platform is 'gratipay'.
+Additionally, currently, the only supported platform is 'gratipay' ('gittip' still works for backwards-compatibility).

 This endpoint requires authentication.
 Look for your API key on your [profile page](https://gratipay.com/about/me/account), and pass it as the basic auth